BOLIVIA

 March 16, 2025

 This was a solo trip to Bolivia.
-I've been to South America several times, but each time there were minor troubles, and I was always torn between joining a Japanese tour or arranging everything myself.
-This time, I found oooh through a search.
-Adding a guide for solo travel does come at a cost, but since I managed to book cheap flights on my own, the total cost was less than a full tour package.
-The guide's English was flawless, so I had no issues with communication, and I felt the price was reasonable.
+I’ve been to South America several times, but there have always been some minor issues, so I was always torn between joining a Japanese tour or arranging everything myself.
+This time, I found Oooh through a search.
+Hiring a private guide for a solo trip is certainly expensive, but since I was able to book a cheap flight on my own, the total cost was less than a package tour.
+The guide spoke perfect English, so communication was never a problem, and I felt the price was fair.

-The local guide and driver were all wonderful people, and I don't think I could have found such a great company on my own.
-I plan to use their services again for future solo trips.
+Both the local guide and driver were wonderful people, and I don’t think I could have found such a great company on my own.
+I’d definitely like to use their services again for my next solo trip.

-Despite preparing medication and other necessities, I suffered from altitude sickness for about three days in Bolivia.
-Trekking was quite challenging as I struggled to catch my breath, but with their support, I was able to complete the entire itinerary safely, and I am very grateful.
+Even though I prepared medicine and other supplies for Bolivia, I still suffered from altitude sickness for about three days.
+I had to trek while struggling to catch my breath, but thanks to the support I received, I was able to complete the entire itinerary safely.
+I’m very grateful.

-The only dissatisfaction I had was during my transit in Lima.
-I had booked a one-day tour, but I ended up returning to the airport earlier than expected.
-I had informed them of my flight, so I assumed they would adjust the schedule accordingly, but I failed to confirm this, which was my mistake.
-The tour itself was fantastic, but I had to wait at the airport for 10 hours, and I wish I could have enjoyed more of Lima's cityscape.
+My only complaint is that during my transit in Lima, I booked a one-day tour but ended up returning to the airport much earlier than I expected.
+I had informed them of my flight, so I assumed the schedule would be adjusted accordingly, but I should have confirmed this myself.
+The tour itself was excellent, but I ended up waiting at the airport for 10 hours and wished I could have enjoyed more of Lima.

-Even so, all the guides were amazing—friendly like old friends, yet professional, providing detailed explanations and answering all my questions.
+All the guides were truly wonderful—friendly like old friends, and also professional, providing detailed explanations and answering all my questions.

-I've completely fallen in love with Bolivia and can't wait to visit again!
+I’ve completely fallen in love with Bolivia and definitely want to visit again!

 plane Bolivia